etler/async-iterable-sequencer/README.md

 # Async Iterable Sequencer

 A TypeScript library for dynamically sequencing multiple async iterables implementing the relay pattern.
-Push iterables to a sequencer and consume them in order as a single async iterable.
+Chain iterables to a sequencer and consume them in order as a single async iterable.

 ## Features

 * **Dynamic composition**: Add iterables to the sequencer at runtime, even during consumption
 * **Memory efficient**: O(1) memory usage during consumption, independent of data volume
 * **Type-safe**: Seamless handling of both sync and async iterables
-* **Sequential processing**: Iterables are consumed in the order they were pushed
+* **Sequential processing**: Iterables are consumed in the order they were chained
 * **Broadly compatible**: Works with any async iterable including generators, arrays, and streams

 ## Installation